gagneurlab/drop/docs/source/output.rst

     * FRASER datasets (fds)
         * Follow the `FRASER vignette <https://www.bioconductor.org/packages/devel/bioc/vignettes/FRASER/inst/doc/FRASER.pdf>`_ for individual FRASER object file (fds) analysis.
     * Results tables
         * ``results_per_junction.tsv`` this text file contains only significant junctions that meet the cutoffs defined in the config file.
+The column ``FDR_set`` specifies on which genes FDR correction was performed (if lists of candidate genes were provided.)

 Local result files
 ##################